stackedcache/c-journey/basics/functions/functions-challenges.md

 🔹 9.
 Return Address Manipulation (Beginner)
 Task:

+    *NOTE*: Completed this challenge in challenge 7, therefore will not repeat.

     Call a function normally.
     Print its return address inside GDB using info frame.